Neutrino quantum kinetics in two spatial dimensions: Neutrino quantum kinetic equations

 In order to solve the neutrino QKEs in two spatial dimensions, we rely on a shell characterized by the radius $r$ and the polar angle $\Theta$, as depicted in Fig.~\ref{Fig:2D_geometry}.
 For each point in the simulation annulus, determined by $(r, \Theta)$, the neutrino direction of propagation is given by the angle $\theta$.
 Hence, the neutrino field depends on the coordinates $(r, \Theta, \theta)$, with the radius varying between $r_{\min} = 15$~km and $r_{\max}=30$~km.
 As for the angles, we consider $\theta \in [0,2\pi)$ and $\Theta \in [0,2\pi)$, with periodic boundaries in $\Theta$ (which means that neutrinos move across $\Theta = 0$ and $2\pi$).
 This choice of the simulation setup is motivated by the fact that, allowing for $\Theta \in [0, 2\pi)$, (anti)neutrinos can freely move around the annulus and we investigate an intermediate configuration with respect to a 3D one; this approach allows for a breaking of the initially spherically symmetric configuration without introducing the dependence on the azimuthal angles.

 For simplicity, we focus on two neutrino flavors $\nu_e$ and $\nu_x$, with $x=\mu$ and $\tau$.
 We consider $2\times 2$ density matrices, whose diagonal terms $\rho_{ii}$ (with $i= e, x$) represent the neutrino occupation numbers and are normalized such that $\rho_{ee}(r_{\min}, \Theta, \theta) = \rho_{xx}(r_{\min}, \Theta, \theta) = \bar \rho_{xx}(r_{\min}, \Theta, \theta) = 1$ and $\bar \rho_{ee}(r_{\min}, \Theta, \theta) = 1.2$.
 The coherence between the flavors is described by the off-diagonal terms $\rho_{ij}$, with $i \neq j$.
-The correspondent equations of motion for neutrinos and antineutrinos, respectively, are:
+The correspondent equations of motion for neutrinos and antineutrinos, respectively, are~\cite{Sigl:1993ctk}:

 where we have neglected general relativistic corrections~\cite{Nagakura:2023mhr}.
-The advective term on the left-hand side of the equations of motion is derived in Appendix \ref{Sec:App} and is given by
+The advective term on the left-hand side of the equations of motion is derived in Appendix \ref{App:adv} and is given by

 The flavor conversion physics is taken into account through the commutator of the Hamiltonian and the density matrix on the right-hand side of the equations of motion.
 The Hamiltonian consists of the vacuum, matter, and self-interaction terms.
-For simplicity, we neglect the matter term, as it effectively suppresses the vacuum mixing angle, and use a smaller effective vacuum mixing angle instead.
+For simplicity, we neglect the matter term and use a smaller effective vacuum mixing angle instead~\footnote{Note that a small effective mixing angle is often used in the literature to take into account the effect of matter suppression~\cite{Hannestad:2006nj}.
+However, in the context of a boundary problem like ours, future work should aim to assess whether the matter background can efficiently suppress flavor conversion~\cite{Esteban-Pretel:2008ovd,Dasgupta:2015iia,Abbar:2015fwa,Sigl:2021tmj}.}.
 Hence,

 The vacuum term of the Hamiltonian is defined as

 where $\vartheta_{\rm{V}}= 10^{-3}$ is the effective vacuum mixing angle, $\omega = \Delta m^2/2E$ is the vacuum frequency ($\Delta m^2= 2.5\times 10^{-3}~\rm{eV}^2$ is the mass difference squared and $E=20$~MeV is the neutrino energy; note that we consider mono-energetic neutrinos for the sake of simplicity).
 The self-interaction Hamiltonian is